kuujo/ParParse/README.md

 **MIT License**

 ParParse is a command-line arguments parser written in PHP.
-It is both lightweight and feature rich, supporting a range of argument types - from positional arguments to boolean flags and named options - automatically generates usage/help text, and provides many additional features like long and short named arguments (most of the focus is on conventional Unix syntax), default values, multiple arguments, enforced data types, and data validation, all in a single include file.
+It is both lightweight and feature rich, supporting a range of argument types (positional arguments, boolean flags, and named options), automatically generates usage/help text, and provides many additional features like long and short named arguments (most of the focus is on conventional Unix syntax), default values, multiple arguments, enforced data types, and data validation, all in a single include file.
 To get started all you need to do is copy _ParParse.php_ to your project directory and use `require 'path/to/ParParse.php`.

 Usage
 -----